 PUBLICA is financed under the funded system.
 This means that long-term, systematic redistributions of income between active members and pension recipients are not appropriate.
-PUBLICA adopted a new method of measurement during 2019, so that "redistribution" now means that the proportion of costs attributable to active members / pension recipients is not distributed in proportion to pension fund capital over the long term.
+Redistribution means that the return on investments is not divided up proportionately between active members (interest on retirement assets) and pension recipients (financing for pension benefits).